 Alive Still: Nell Blaine, American Painter

-Forthcoming in 2019 from Oxford University Press.
+Forthcoming July 1, 2019 from Oxford University Press.
 Biography of an artist who was--or so she thought--at the top of her game at age thirty-seven in 1959, when she contracted a severe form of polio in Greece.
 She relearned her painting skills, simplified her style, and became a critical success . . . and one of America's great watercolorists.
 Her life as a bisexual woman intersected with leading painters and poets of the era.

 A Generous Vision: The Creative Life of Elaine de Kooning

 First full-scale biography of Elaine de Kooning, who had a starring role in the close-knit world of New York artists at mid-century.

 Watch the podcast, "The Men in Elaine de Kooning's Life":

 Or listen to the soundcloud version:

 The first biography of leading Abstract Expressionist painter Grace Hartigan traces her rise from virtually self-taught painter to art-world fame and her plunge into obscurity after leaving New York to marry a scientist in Baltimore.
 Along the way, there were multiple affairs, four troubled marriages, a long battle with alcoholism, and a chilly relationship with her only child.

 Attempting to channel her vague ambitions after an early marriage, Hartigan struggled to master the basics of drawing in night-school classes.
 She moved to New York in her early twenties, befriending Willem de Kooning, Jackson Pollock, and other artists who were pioneering Abstract Expressionism.

 Although praised for the coloristic brio of her abstract paintings, she began working figuratively, a move that was much criticized but ultimately vindicated when the Museum of Modern Art purchased her painting The Persian Jacket

 in 1953.
 By the mid-fifties, she freely combined abstract and representational elements.